 If you've ever had the flu,

 you know how bad it can make you feel.
-To help avoid all that misery — as well as
+To help skip all that misery — as well as possible

-possible health complications — doctors now recommend that all teens get a flu vaccine
+health problems from the flu — doctors recommend that all teens get a flu vaccine

 Why Get the Flu Vaccine?

-The main reason for getting vaccinated is to spare yourself the misery of flu.
+The main reason to get vaccinated is to spare yourself the misery of flu.
+But there

 It's especially important for people with some medical conditions (like